practical nursing diploma (Day & evening/weekend) - ohio

 - The applicant must complete the Student Online Readiness Survey.
 For technology requirements, refer to the “Technology Requirements and Acceptable Use Policy” on page 23.
 There are no additional costs to enroll in courses offered only via distance education;

 - The applicant must be a high school graduate or possess the recognized equivalent of a high school diploma.
 The applicant must provide documentation of graduation from high school in the form of a valid high school diploma, transcript, or other acceptable documentation issued by an authorized state education agency (e.g., General Education Development (GED)).
 International transcripts/documents need to be evaluated by an organization that is a member of the National Association of Credential Evaluation Services (NACES) or Association of International Credential Evaluators, Inc. (AICE); and

 - The applicant must complete and sign the enrollment agreement and pay any applicable enrollment agreement fees.

 - The applicant must take the HESI Admission Assessment Exam and achieve a cumulative score of 70% or higher.
 The HESI Admission Assessment Exam fee, for each attempt, is paid by the applicant.

 - The applicant must complete an interview with an admissions representative;

-- The applicant must complete a criminal background check via electronic fingerprint check with National Background Check, Inc. (NBCI) for an Ohio [BCI] and FBI check, and pay the applicable fee (certain convictions and/or pending charges may result in an adverse admissions decision).
+- The applicant must complete a criminal background check via electronic fingerprint check with National Background Check, Inc. (NBCI), or Viewpoint, for an Ohio [BCI] and FBI check, and pay the applicable fee (certain convictions and/or pending charges may result in an adverse admissions decision).